 1. Splurge on the Backsplash

 This is where it pays to splurge!
 If you’re not doing stone counters for a resale reno, a marble backsplash will make up for it.
 It can be a real showstopper.

 Only a little goes a long way.

-As you’ll see in the reveal, the sink was moved and an entire feature wall of marble was installed right up to the ceiling!
+As you’ll see in the reveal, the sink now has a new home and an entire feature wall of marble reaches right up to the ceiling!

 You may be wondering what happened to those bulkheads we knocked holes into!
 Unfortunately the bulkheads couldn’t come down because of all the things hiding underneath, but the next best thing was to extend the bulkheads the full length of the kitchen, then add more cabinetry to balance the layout.
 As you’ll see in the reveal, this added some much needed symmetry to the space.

 Although our tile was old, it was neutral enough.
 If you have ugly tile flooring that runs throughout most of the entire main level (or lots of different materials), you might want to add a laminate or vinyl product right over top of it to neutralize the offensiveness.

 One alternative – sisal runners added in strategic locations to cover it and break up the expansive tile – did the trick for us.
 A few runners are much cheaper than a whole new floor – and you can take them with you when you go!

 Look at the after, with that gorgeous marble feature wall as the focal point!
 It was a good idea to move the sink and build wall at the end of the counter to enclose it because it hides the dishes from the sightline of the dining room!
 It’s something buyers will appreciate after they’re in the home.

 Here’s where the sink used to be: